chester-lang/chester2025draft/docs/src/dev/reader.md

 1. **Two-Phase Parsing**: Separates tokenization from parsing, with a dedicated Tokenizer creating a stream of tokens before parsing begins.

-2. **Enhanced State Machine**: The parser maintains explicit state through a `LexerState` object that tracks:
+2. **State Management**: The parser maintains state through two complementary objects:
-   - Current and previous tokens
+   - **ReaderState**: Tracks token position, history, and pending whitespace/comments
-   - Context-specific flags like `newLineAfterBlockMeansEnds`
+   - **ReaderContext**: Contains context flags like `newLineAfterBlockMeansEnds` for syntactic decisions
-   - Whitespace and comment information
+   - Together they enable precise tracking of parser state and contextual information
-   - Source position tracking

 3. **Context-Aware Processing**: Context flags enable important syntactic decisions like proper block termination with the `}\n` pattern, while maintaining uniform symbol treatment.

 4. **Optimized Comment Handling**: Non-recursive methods like `skipComments()` and `pullComments()` efficiently manage comment attachment, replacing the previous recursive approach.

-5. **Robust Block Termination**: The special `}\n` pattern detection is implemented with context flags and lookahead detection in `checkForRBraceNewlinePattern()`.
+5. **Robust Block Termination**: The special `}\n` pattern detection is implemented in the `checkForRBraceNewlinePattern()` method, which uses the `newLineAfterBlockMeansEnds` flag from ReaderContext to determine when blocks should end.

 6. **Enhanced Object Expressions**: Support for multiple key types:
    - Identifier keys (e.g., `{ x = 1 }`)